 - Outright Lie: "Listen!
 Ernie has schizoid-detritus-melanomus!
 When he gets depressed, he turns violent.
 So it's critical we keep him happy!"

-- Those Two Bad Guys: The two FBI agents who start threatning Alan.
+- Those Two Bad Guys: The two FBI agents who start threatening Alan.
 Subverted, turns out there just a couple of idiots from a rival soda company.
 Making them nothing more than Those Two Guys.